Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/manual/property/model/operating-expenses.md

 ---
-title: Operating Expenses - ReturnSuite Docs
+title: Operating Expenses
-description: Adding expenses to operate the property and how they will be recovered.
+description: Adding expenses to operate the property and how they will be recovered
 nav-title: Operating expenses
 nav-group: Updating the model
 ---